 The recommended dose is 300–600 mg daily.
 The only caveat is that women who are pregnant should check with their doctor before using Alpha-lipoic acid.

 Most Alpha-lipoic acid sold is synthetic.
-The best form is R-Lipoic Acid, and we’ve investigated two forms that seem to be the best: DB STABILZED R-LIPOIC ACD 200MG 60VEGCAP and LIFE EXTENSION SUPER R-LIPOIC ACID 60VC.
+The best form is R-Lipoic Acid, and we’ve investigated two forms that seem to be the best: R-Fraction Alpha Lipoic Acid – Triple Strength and LIFE EXTENSION SUPER R-LIPOIC ACID 60VC.

 Berries are wonderful antioxidants.
 Raspberries, acai berries, goji berries, blue berries, cranberries and strawberries.
 Berries supply antioxidants with a host of bioflavonoids that work together like an orchestra to help fight chronic inflammation; antioxidants are anti-inflammatory.